 Based on the animation of typographic fonts to express ideas.
 While it might seem overly simplistic – and… it is – it’s still an available tool that can fit perfectly with certain projects.

-By clever implementation of fonts and animation, this type of explainer video can do a great job of underlining and reinforcing specific passages and make them remain in your audience’s memory.
+By clever implementation of fonts and animation, this type of explainer video can do a great job of underlining and reinforcing specific passages and making them remain in your audience’s memory.

-Digital recordings of screen captured footage, backed up by narration – It really doesn’t get any simpler than this!
-However, that’s not the same to say it won’t be the perfect match for some pieces.
+Digital recordings of screen-captured footage, backed up by narration – It really doesn’t get any simpler than this!
+However, that’s not the same as saying it won’t be the perfect match for some pieces.

 It’s one of the most common explainer video styles for startups – especially in the tech sector – as it does a great job communicating a process through video at a low cost.
 Double that when it comes to tutorials.

-Although we’re aware that live-action isn’t a type of cartoon style, we decide to include it here as it is one of the most frequently used types of video styles in marketing.
+Although we’re aware that live-action isn’t a type of cartoon style, we decided to include it here as it is one of the most frequently used types of video styles in marketing.

 Thus, it should come as no surprise that it can also be used as an explainer video type.
 In live-action, everything is recorded using cameras and real people.
 It’s a good idea if you are looking to establish a connection between specific individuals from your organization and your potential customers.